Nandini2704/Nandini2704/README.md

-- Hi, I’m @Nandini2704
-- I’m interested in data science, machine learning, and data analytics
+- Hi, I’m @Nandini2704.
+I’m interested in data science, machine learning, and data analytics
-- I’m currently learning .computer science and engineering in the Global Academy of Technology
+- I’m currently learning .computer science and engineering at the Global Academy of Technology
 -
 -
 <!---